 Grounded in our faith tradition, we believe that spiritual development is crucial to the wellbeing and thoughtfulness of leaders, so it permeates all aspects of the OC educational experience.

-The all girls' environment focuses on the development of leadership skills in the classroom, on the field, in the community, and in the world.
+The all-girls environment facilitates a strong, supportive space for the development of leadership skills in the classroom, on the field, in the community, and in the world.

-By pointedly integrating current affairs, technology, and worldviews into our curriculum, programs, mission trips, and strategic plan, we share a vision of a world that engages our students and calls them to action.
+By pointedly integrating current affairs, technology, and worldviews into our curriculum, programs, mission trips, and strategic plan, we share our vision of a world that calls our students to action.